yii-starter-kit/yii2-starter-kit/README.md

 php composer.phar create-project --prefer-dist --stability=dev eugine-terentev/yii2-starter-kit
 ~~~

-Now you should be able to access the application through the following URL, assuming `basic` is the directory
+Now you should be able to access the application through the following URL, assuming `yii2-starter-kit` is the directory
 directly under the Web root.

 ~~~